20 Carter St, Tewksbury, MA 01876

 Walpole Express (Head Coach/GM)

-WALPOLE, MA -- Will Ahearn, a forward for the Walpole Express, has committed to Worcester State University for the Fall of 2018.
-The '97 just finished his second season with the Express, and his first at the Eastern Hockey League (EHL) level.
-Ahearn racked up 31 points in 41 games for Walpole during the 2016-17 season in the Eastern Hockey League Premier (EHLP), and then this past year, finished 17 points in 47 total EHL games.
+WALPOLE, MA -- Tommy McCarthy, a defenseman for the Walpole Express, has committed to Westfield State University for the Fall of 2018.
+The '97 just finished his second season in Walpole, and his first at the Eastern Hockey League (EHL) level.
+The native of the Dedham, MA spent the 2016-17 campaign at the Eastern Hockey League Premier (EHLP) level.

 Learn more about the Walpole Express on the team's official website, and check out the full list of 2018 NCAA Commitments.